ibm-cloud-docs/containers/cs_versions_istio.md

 Review the changes that are included in version 1.8.6 of the managed Istio add-on.
 {: shortdesc}

-The is the final update for version 1.8, which becomes unsupported on 01 July 2021.
+This the final update for version 1.8, which becomes unsupported on 01 July 2021.
 (: deprecated)

 **Previous version** 1.8.5